Kong/docs.konghq.com/app/_includes/md/kic/prerequisites.md

     {"message":"no Route matched with those values"}
     ```

-    If the above instructions do not work for you, please read our more [detailed deployment guides](/kubernetes-ingress-controller/{{ page.release }}/deployment/overview/).
+    If the above instructions do not work for you, please read the more [detailed deployment guide](/kubernetes-ingress-controller/{{ page.release }}/deployment/overview/).

 </details>